pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 ## Sharing scholarly content directly into OpenMinTeD

 For the first phase of the project, [**OpenAIRE**](https://www.openaire.eu/) and [**CORE**](https://core.ac.uk/) are responsible for bringing content resources into OpenMinTeD.
-In the upcoming versions, interested content providers will be able to contribute directly to OpenMinTeD if they implement the following:
+Interested content providers are also able to contribute directly to the [OpenMinTeD platform ](https://services.openminted.eu)if they implement the following:

 * Map the metadata of their contents to the [OMTD-SHARE schema](/the_omtd-share_metadata_schema.md)
 * Provide search capabilities on the metadata, according to the specifications of the **ContentConnector **\(cf. below\)